-Responsibility: City of Compton Grants Division Funding: HOME funds
+Responsibility: City of Compton Grants Division

+Funding: HOME funds

-- Reinstate the program by the end of 2024. - Continue to collaborate with Grants division and Los Angeles Neighborhood Housing Services (LANHS) to provide mortgage assistance for homeownership projects. - Annually pursue additional funding to provide affordable homeownership to low income households. - Provide homeownership education classes to educate homeowners in the aspects of maintaining their home.
+- The City will if feasible reinstate the program by the end of 2025. - Continue to collaborate with Grants division and Los Angeles Neighborhood Housing Services (LANHS) to provide mortgage assistance for homeownership projects on an annual basis. - Annually pursue additional funding to provide affordable homeownership to low income households. - Provide homeownership education classes to educate homeowners in the aspects of maintaining their home every other year.